BackstagecrewIS/BackstagecrewIS.github.io/README.md

 #### Future plans
 In the future it would be desirable for the landlord to be able to update the guest beers on the site without having to resort to coding.

+#### Usability
+Most users are assumed to be accessing the site on a mobile device so the site should adopt a mobile first design.
+Users should be able to navigate the site without difficulty so navigation should be intuitive.

 For the initial build, this site will incorporate:
-..* Information about the pub
+* Information about the pub
-..* A list of available beers
+* A list of available beers
-..* A downloadable list of continental beers
+* A downloadable list of continental beers
-..* Some information about the available rooms and facilities ..* Information and directions to the pub with a local map showing the location ..* Contact form to email enquiries
+* Some information about the available rooms and facilities
+* Information and directions to the pub with a local map showing the location
+* Contact form to email enquiries

 Future Development:
-..* Add a method to add and remove guest beers to the beer list (methodology to be determined)
+* Add a method to add and remove guest beers to the beer list (methodology to be determined)
+* Link beers to Untappd.com so users can 'check in' the beers they are drinking

 ### The structure plane:
 How is the information structured and how is it logically grouped?

 The landing page should contain a welcome message and basic information about the pub.
-There should also be a navigation area to other areas of the site,
+There should also be a navigation area to other areas of the site.

 The beer list should be on a separate page with a link to download the continental beer list.

 Another page should show the rooms and facilities with a link to the contact page for enquiries.

-Information and directions with a map should be on a third page.
+Information and directions with a map should be on a fourth page.
+This page will contain the contact form.

 All pages should have navigation links to the other pages.

 ### The skeleton plane:

-How will our information be represented, and how will the user navigate to the information and the features?
+index.html
+The landing page will contain a welcome message and basic information about the pub.
+There should also be a navigation area to other areas of the site.

+beers.html
+The list of beers with a link to the pdf containing the list of continental beers

+rooms.html
+Information about the rooms and facilities

+contact.html
+A contact form
+A local area map and directions to the pub from the railway station and the bus station.
+The directions will have images to help the user to begin their navigation

+A navigation area must be included on each page to allow the user to move between pages The links will all open in the same tab except for the link to the pdf which will open in a new tab.

 ### The surface plane:

 What will the finished product look like?
 What colors, typography, and design elements will we use?